 In a recent project, I had to make use of pagers in two views.
 As per the requirement, I had to display different numbers of contents per page for both views.
 For the first view, I had to display 2 items per page and for the second one(search-results view) 10 per page.The problem I faced was, Eventhough if I had less than 10 search results, the page displayed the pager-links as per the contents of the first view. ie, both the views showed same number of pagers, which was wrong.
 If you want to know, how I fixed this, please read on.

 Drupal is a very good technology but at the same time there is a steep learning curve for Drupal.
 This learning curve limits the number of readily available Drupal developers in the market.
 Finding capable developers from this limited pool is an even bigger challenge.
-But why bother hiring developers full time if you can hire Drupal developers on an hourly basis at very affordable rates from India.

 When you set out to build a website for your company there are a lot of aspects that you should be considering while deciding on the technology decisions.
 Based on these different aspects and based on how you prioritize between them the technology decisions that you take would vary.
 Going for a Content Management System is a no brainer if you wish to manage the content on your site.
 Both Drupal and Wordpress are good choices for building your new company website.
 However there are differences between them and this is an attempt to help you make a decision on this.

 If you are an organization trying to set up a new website or if you are planning to upgrade your static website to a dynamic website here are some key reasons why Drupal is a good solution for you to bank on.

 Global Redirect is a functional module which ensures the correct redirection of users to the alias of a given drupal path, thus avoiding duplicated content from multiple URLs.
 This is very important for SEO because otherwise search engines will see the same content at the Drupal path as well as at its alias causing it to believe that the site is duplicating content at two different URLs